azimuth-cloud/capi-helm-charts/charts/openstack-cluster/DEBUGGING.md

 kubectl --kubeconfig workload get nodes
 ```

-which should show at least 1 cluster node.
+which should show at least 1 control-plane node with status 'Ready'.

 The [cluster-api-addon-provider](https://github.com/azimuth-cloud/cluster-api-addon-provider) will now begin to install the workload cluster addons.
 Progress can be monitored with